gds32571/WSJTX-gdslog/README.md

    This is derived from Randy Stagers (K9VD) excellent work (https://github.com/rstagers/WSJT-X).
 I added the WSPR (Packet type 10) definition.

 ### mysql-wspr-show.sh
-   This shell script retrieves data from the WSPRLOG database and uses MQTT publish to display on a tiny OLED screen.
+   This shell script retrieves data from the WSPRLOG database and uses MQTT publish to display spot data on a tiny OLED screen.
 It runs from a crontab on my Raspberry Pi computer.

 ### Utility programs
 #### mysql-wspr.sql